Geoanalytics to publish layers in geonetwork update

 To test the entire workflow we need an environment where the geoanalytics is coexisting with the gCube SDI (at least GN should be there).

-#3 Updated by Pasquale Pagano about 1 month ago
+#3 Updated by Pasquale Pagano 4 months ago

 I think that the SDI service should be used to identify the GN instance to use and the way to use it.
 Fabio can provide additional details.
 Clearly, the exploitation of this service follows Roberto communication about the availability of the assets either in dev or in pre.

 #5 Updated by Fabio Sinibaldi 2 months ago